 04 Mar Santorini in winter

-People from all over Greece are moving to the island for work, some bringing their families with them and some creating families there: the school-age population grows by some 150 children a year.
-Each year, more and more business owners, mainly in Fira, Firostefani, Immerovigli and Oia, decide to remain open, even in the heart of winter-that is, December through February.
-There are also off-season dining options in Fira, Oia, Pyrgos and elsewhere.
+People from all over Greece are moving to the island for work, bringing their families with them and some creating families there: the school-age population grows by some 150 children a year.
+Each year, more and more business owners, mainly in Fira, Firostefani, Imerovigli, and Oia, decide to remain open, even in the heart of winter-that is December through February.
+There are also off-season dining options in Fira, Oia, Pyrgos, and elsewhere.
 Finally, some wineries stay open, too; they may be few in number but more than enough to handle the winter crowd.

-Santorini in Winter time: WHAT BRINGS THESE VISITORS HERE?
+Santorini in Winter: WHAT BRINGS THESE VISITORS HERE?

-It is their desire to see one of the most beautiful islands in the world without the summer hustle and bustle.
+It is their desire to see one of the most beautiful islands globally without the summer hustle and bustle.

-Santorini in winter is ideal for Hiking.
-If you are into long walks, then sunny winter days are ideal for setting off along the Fira-Immerovigli-Oia route.
-On the way, you will have the opportunity to enjoy the caldera in all its glory, to admire the unique architecture of the settlements along its rim and to take in the natural beauty around you, including local plants and volcanic rocks.
+On the way, you will have the opportunity to enjoy the caldera in all its glory, to admire the unique architecture of the settlements along its rim, and to take in the natural beauty around you, including local plants and volcanic rocks.
 This walk takes about three hours.
-Choose to begin this route early in the morning to avoid the heat or late in the afternoon in order to enjoy the sunset.
+Choose to begin this route early in the morning to avoid the heat or late afternoon to enjoy the sunset.

-Another fine option is to visit the long stretch of “black” beaches that run from Perissa all the way to Perivolos.
-The dark volcanic sand there is a rare sight to behold and even feels different when you walk on it.
+Another good option is to visit the long stretch of “black” beaches that run from Perissa to Perivolos.
+There is a rare sight to behold the dark volcanic sand, and even feels different when you walk on it.
 Vlychada Beach, a landscape of stunning geological formations sculpted out of the lava, is also nearby.

 THE TOWN: AN ADVANCED SOCIETY

 Yes!
 Santorini in winter has many hidden treasures.
-A visit to the archaeological site at Akrotiri is an all – season must.
-It is particularly convenient on rainy days thanks to its bioclimatic roof.
+A visit to Akrotiri’s site is an all-season must, but it is incredibly convenient on rainy days thanks to its bioclimatic roof.
 The ash from the 1614 BC volcanic eruption buried this prehistoric town, preserving it for posterity.
-With the digging and the decoding of the finds in full swing, the real town that was coming to light step by step seemed even more awe-inspiring than mythical Atlantis, whose residents moral bankruptcy damned her to her cataclysmic destruction, as stated in Plato`s writings.
+With the digging and the decoding of the finds in full swing, the real town that was coming to light step by step seemed even more awe-inspiring than mythical Atlantis.
+Its resident’s moral bankruptcy damned her to her cataclysmic destruction, as stated in Plato’s writings.

-The prehistoric town, especially during its heyday in the 17th century B.C., appears to have been constructed and developed harmoniously, with people and environment being at the forefront.
-The prehistoric town at Akrotiri expands our knowledge of the Aegean civilization in a fascinating and decisive way.
-The number of exhibits and the quality of information found are unique thanks to the volcanic ash that covered and preserved the town.
+The prehistoric town, especially during its heyday in the 17th century B.C., appears to have been constructed and developed harmoniously, with people and the environment being at the forefront.
+The prehistoric town at Akrotiri expands our knowledge of the Aegean civilization fascinatingly and decisively.
+The number of exhibits and the quality of the information found is unique thanks to the volcanic ash that covered and preserved the town.

-The study of the prehistoric town has revealed:
+The study of the prehistoric city has revealed: